ttltrk/TTT/LAN/ENG/ENG.md

 The clock makes a . - Az óra hangot ad.
 This is a familiar sound. - Ez egy ismerős hang.
 The figure is a man. - Az ábrán egy férfi van.
+It was a center for literature and theater. - Irodalmi és színházi központ volt.
+The opening is this Friday. - A megnyitó e hét pénteken van.
+A contest is going on here. - Itt egy verseny folyik.